 While many people associate the OPC brand with Hockey cards, in 1937 they made a baseball card set.
 The cards look very similar to the 1934-36 batter ups.
 There is a cut out of the player in the middle to stand up.

-They are super tough to find and command a premium when an auction house sells them.
+The 1937 O Pee Chee baseball cards are tough to find and command a premium when an auction house sells them.
 Less than 40 have been graded.
 Even lower graded examples go for a few thousand dollars.
 Expect 5 figures on anything 7+.

 1938 Goudey #264 & #288